'He Fell from the Heavens'

 In the locker room after the game, Bruno Petri, Jesus' youth team coach with Palmeiras, stops by to congratulate him.
 An exhausted Jesus shakes his hand and simply says, "I'm so relieved to have scored."

-Jesus watched the notorious 2014 World Cup semifinal in his mother’s living room in Jardim Peri, a working-class neighborhood in northern Sao Paulo.
-At the time he was playing for the Palmeiras under-17 team and had famously taken a job painting Sao Paulo’s sidewalks green and yellow, Brazil’s team colors, before the World Cup.
+Jesus watched the notorious 2014 World Cup semifinal in his mother's living room in Jardim Peri, a working-class neighborhood in northern Sao Paulo.
+At the time, he was playing for the Palmeiras under-17 team and had famously taken a job painting Sao Paulo's sidewalks green and yellow, Brazil's team colors, before the World Cup.
 As the score of the semifinal became increasingly lopsided in favor of Germany, Jesus called his friend and teammate Gabriel Furtado.
-But when Furtado picked up, Jesus didn’t know what to say.
-“We were just in shock,” Furtado says now.
+But when Furtado picked up, Jesus didn't know what to say.
+"We were just in shock," Furtado says now.

 Flash back to nine years earlier: Jesus tags along with a friend to practice at Pequeninos FC, a tiny charity club funded by donations that travels to away games with 11 or 12 players squeezed into a Volkswagen Beetle.
 As the first practice starts on the club's barren pitch, Jesus' new coach, Jose Francisco Mamede, stands watching the eight-year-old with his mouth hanging open.

-“He fell from the heavens,” the coach says now, marveling at Jesus’s precocious talent.
+"He fell from the heavens," the coach says now, marveling at Jesus' precocious talent.

 Soon thereafter, at 10 and 12 years old, Jesus was offered tryouts with the academy teams of established local clubs Corinthians and Sao Paulo, but the players were far better than any he had competed against, and the clubs deemed him either too small or simply not good enough.

 When his new team travelled to Qatar to play in a high-profile tournament against Danish and Qatari youth clubs, Jesus believed his moment had arrived.
 Instead, he bombed.
-He lost the ball often, or was offside.
-Back home, his resignation turned to defiance, and he spent long hours on the training pitch perfecting techniques he’d failed to master as a schoolboy.
-The club had a joke: If you ask Jesus to practice 10 headers, he’ll practice 20.
+He lost the ball often or was offside.
+Back home, his resignation turned to defiance, and he spent long hours on the training pitch perfecting techniques he'd failed to master as a schoolboy.
+The club had a joke: If you ask Jesus to practice 10 headers, he'll practice 20.

 As the 2014 World Cup came and went, Jesus was still seeking recognition.
 That winter, his under-17 team played in the state championship tournament against the two youth clubs that overlooked him.
 At the same time, his coach, Petri, was dealing with his wife's death.
 In the quarterfinals against Corinthians, Jesus scored four times.
 In the semifinal against Sao Paulo, he scored three goals.
 In the finals, Jesus scored twice against Santos, Neymar's former club.
 After each goal, he'd run toward Petri, arms raised, and embrace his coach.
 "It was really special for me," Petri says.